-Annual instrument approaches (AIAs) are defined as an approach to an airport conducted in actual instrument meteorological conditions.
-For purposes of this definition, an approach initiated when the observed visibility is less than 3 miles or the cloud ceiling is less than the final approach fix.
-At GFK an altitude is 2,600 feet above mean sea level, or 1,755 feet above ground level.
+Annual instrument approaches (AIAs) are defined as an approach to an airport conducted in actual instrument meteorological conditions when an instrument approach is required.
+For purposes of this definition, an approach is initiated when the observed visibility is less than 3 miles or the cloud ceiling is less than the final approach fix.
+At GFK the Final Approach Fix for Runway 35L (RNAV) approach is at an altitude of 2,600 feet above mean sea level, or 1,755 feet above ground level.
 AIA figures are no longer tracked by Air Traffic Control but are a required element to an FAA forecast.

 To determine AIAs, the number of itinerant operations are totaled from the estimates and forecasts and compared to annual operations.
-The number of instrument flights are determined.
-Based on data from the FAA, 44.9 percent3 of flights are operating on an IFR itinerant flight plan at GFK.
+The number of instrument flights are then determined.
+Based on data from the FAA, 44.9 percent4 of flights are operating on an IFR itinerant flight plan at GFK.
 This has increased from 35.6 percent in 2009.
 The number of AIA's in the future is expected to grow as itinerant traffic increases and more instrument-rated pilots equip aircraft to utilize approaches with new GPS technology.
-Local weather conditions are then reviewed.
-A total of 12.58 percent4 of the hourly weather observations are in conditions that require an instrument approach to be performed.
+Local weather conditions are then reviewed and analyzed for consideration of when initiation of an instrument approach is required.
+A total of 12.58 percent5 of the hourly weather observations are in conditions that require an instrument approach to be performed.